astampoulis/makam-paper-funpearl/artifact/README.md

 The REPL will give brief usage instructions on startup.
 Each chapter of the paper corresponds to a single Makam file, stored in the `code/justcode/` directory within the artifact.
-To load a chapter within the Makam REPL, issue:
+To load a chapter within the Makam REPL, issue, for example:

     %use "04-bindmany".

-(You do not need to include the `.makam` suffix of each file.)
+(You do not need to include the `.makam` suffix of each file.
+For the list of chapter files, see "Step-by-Step instructions" below.)
 This will also load all dependencies and run all the contained queries.

 Each query shown in the paper (and some additional queries that are